api3dao/vitepress-docs/docs/reference/dapis/understand/self-funded.md

 themselves.
 As long as the sponsor wallet of the dAPI has enough gas, it will be updated.

-Self-funded dAPIs also use the same [`Api3ServerV1.sol`<ExternalLinkImage/>](https://github.com/api3dao/airnode-protocol-v1/tree/79b509f0e88a96fa4ea3cd576685051d37c9a504/contracts/api3-server-v1) contract to store and update datafeed values.
+Datafeed values for Self-funded dAPIs are also stored on-chain within the same [`Api3ServerV1.sol`<ExternalLinkImage/>](https://github.com/api3dao/airnode-protocol-v1/tree/79b509f0e88a96fa4ea3cd576685051d37c9a504/contracts/api3-server-v1) contract and are updated on the basis of `beaconIds`.

-A dAPI Name is a human readable name that represents a `beaconId`.

-A `beaconId` for each dAPI is derived from the hash of the provider's Airnode's address, Template ID and encoded parameters of the dAPI.

 The provider who is running an Airnode is also running an Airseeker that is responsible for updating the values of each `beaconId` for each dAPI.

+dAPIs are human-readable mappings that maps to a certain `beaconId`.

+A `beaconId` for each dAPI is derived from the hash of the provider's Airnode's address and its Template ID(a hash of one of the Airnode's `endpointId` and encoded parameters).

 For each beacon, there is a dedicated Sponsor wallet that is used to pay for the gas costs of updating the beacon.
 The Sponsor wallet is derived from the